-This tool is used by Generation Owners in PJM to submit their internal PJM energy schedule data.
+Thistool is used by Generation Owners in PJM to submit their internal PJM energy schedule data.
 All PJM internal transactions, including load and generation interchange adjustment modeling and implicit internal spot market schedules, are handled through the PJM inSchedule system.
-New users who are PJM Members may register to use eRPM and inSchedule by submitting the User Registration form from the login screen.
+New users who are PJM Members may register to use Capacity Exchange and inSchedule by submitting the User Registration form from the login screen.

-5.3.3 PJM eRPM
+5.3.3 PJM Capacity Exchange

-This electronic tool enables a competitive installed-capacity market and fulfills the data reporting requirements for generation owners with granted capacity status.
-Users of eRPM can view peak loads and obligations in any zone, shop for PJM installed capacity, and create bilateral transactions to buy or sell unit-specific or capacity credits.
-New users may register to use eRPM by submitting the User Registration form from the login screen.
+This electronic tool enables a competitive installed -capacity market and fulfills the data reporting requirements for generation owners with granted capacity status.
+Users of Capacity Exchange can view peakloads and obligations in any zone, shop for PJM installed capacity, and create bil ateral transactions to buy or sell unit-specific or capacity credits.
+New users may register to use Capacity Exchange by submitting the User Registration form from the login screen.